Things Have Changed: Commercial use

 On February 2, 2014, an arrangement of "Things Have Changed" was used in a commercial for the Chrysler 200, aired during Super Bowl XLVIII.
 Dylan narrated and starred in the commercial, saying "When it's made here, it's made with the one thing you can't import from anywhere else—American pride ...
 So let Germany brew your beer, let Switzerland make your watch, let Asia assemble your phone.
 We will build your car".

 Live performances

-As of December 8, 2019, the date of its most recent outing, Dylan has performed the song 1,060 times.
-This makes it his ninth most frequently performed live song ever and the only Dylan song since the 1970s on the list of his top 10 most performed songs.
+As of September 17, 2024, Dylan had performed the song 1,001 times.
+This makes it his tenth most frequently performed live song ever and the only Dylan song since the 1970s on the list of his top 10 most performed songs.
 A live version from Portsmouth, England was included on the live album Live 1961–2000: Thirty-Nine Years of Great Concert Performances.
 Dylan also made a surprise televised appearance to perform the song at the American Film Institute Awards 2009 where Wonder Boys star Michael Douglas received the Lifetime Achievement award.
-The last performance of the song (to date) took place at The Anthem in Washington, D.C. on December 8, 2019.
+The last performance of the song (to date) took place in Buffalo, New York, on September 17, 2024.